collective-soundworks/soundworks/README.md

 The `.start()` method is called to start the module.
 It should handle the logic and the steps that lead to the completion of the module.

+For instance, the purpose of the `ClientCheckin` module is to actually add a client connected to the player namespace to the list of active players.
+Optionally, the module can assign a position associated to a predefined seat or area to the player.
+When the module is configured with a predefined seating plan, it would simply request an available seat and display it to the player.
+The client will be added to the list of active players once the participant acknowledges the seat by touching the screen.
-For instance, the purpose of the `ClientSeatmap` module is to get the seatmap from the server.
-Therefore, the `.start()` method of the `ClientSeatmap` module does the following:
+In detail, the `.start()` method of the module does the following:

-- It sends a request to the `ServerSeatmap` module via WebSockets, asking the server to send the `seatmap` object.
+- It sends a request to the `ServerCheckin` module via WebSockets, asking the server to send the label of an available seat.
-- When it receives the response from the server with the `seatmap` object, it stores the `seatmap` as an attribute.
+- When it receives the response from the server, it displays the label on the screen (e.g. “Please go to C5 and touch the screen.”) and waits for the participant’s acknowledgement.
-- Finally, since the module has done its duty, it calls the method `.done()`.
+- In meantime, the server has already added the client to the list of active players and when the participant touches the screen, the module calls the method `.done()`.

 In Javascript, it looks like the following.